khakhalin/notes/02_Regression.md

 > Some notes use reverse notation where θ get transposed, and are multiplied from the left.
 ESLII uses this notation though, so I'll try to stick to it.

+## L2 loss

 Introduce loss: J(θ) = ∑(h-y)^2 across all data points i.

+**Squared error**, or **squared distance**.
+Sensitive to outliers, permissive to small deviations around zero (because of its convex shape).
+Nice practical illustration from [Google crash course](https://developers.google.com/machine-learning/crash-course/): 2 outliers of 2 are worse than 4 outliers of 1, as 8>4.

 We can minimize this loss by differentiating by θ (partial derivative for each of the coordinates).
 For one point: ∂J(θ)/∂θ_j = by definition of J: ∂/∂θ_j (h(θ,x)-y)^2 = simple chain rule: 2(h-y) ∙ ∂h/∂θ_j = by formula for h: 2(h-y)∙x_j .
 Now we can update θ by gradient descent by doing θ := θ + α(h-y)x .
 As this loss is a convex quadratic function, it has only one minimum, and so always converges.

-Minimum: dJ/dθ = 0, ⇒ (derivative above written in matrix notation): Xᵀ(y-Xθ) = 0.
+Minimum: dJ/dθ = 0, ⇒ (derivative above written in matrix notation): Xᵀ(Xθ-y) = 0.
 Here X is a matrix in which each _row_ is an input vector, and y is a column-vector of target outputs.
-If XᵀX is nonsignular, we can open the brackets, send Xᵀy to the right, muliply from the left on inverse, get: θ = inv(XᵀX)Xᵀy.
+If XᵀX is nonsignular, we can open the brackets, send y to the right, muliply from the left on inverse, get: θ = (XᵀX)⁻¹Xᵀy.

-Can regression be used for classification?
-Yep, just set a threshold (0.5?) for the output value.
-Aka fitting a **dummy variable**.
-If h(x) is a hyperplane, h=const becomes a 1-d-lower hyperplane (in 2D case: line) separating the space of x into 2 halves. **Linear separation**.
-Apparently, the best we can do for 2 overlapping Gaussians.

-## L2 loss
- **Squared error**, or **squared distance**.
-Sensitive to outliers, permissive to small deviations around zero (because of its convex shape).
-Nice practical illustration from [Google crash course](https://developers.google.com/machine-learning/crash-course/): 2 outliers of 2 are worse than 4 outliers of 1, as 8>4.
+> So in ESLII notation one point is a row-vector, but all points make a column (in this case a column of vectors). y values are also a column.
+Because data-point is a row, parameters θ are a column, so that dim(y) = N×1 = dim(Xθ).
+A confusing part is that their X (matrix) of N×k is multiplied by :theta: from the right (Xθ), but individual points x have to be written as xᵀθ to mark them as row-vectors.
+Yet, let's roll with it, as it seems to be everyone's fav book.

 To build the math for it, we need to consider x and y as random variables, with a joint distribution P(x,y).
 We're trying to build a predictor f(x) that approximates y.
 The squared error loss: L = (y-f)^2 = ∬ (y-f)^2 P(x,y) dx dy.
 We can split P(x,y) into P(x)∙P(y|x), and integrate by y first (inside), then by x outside.
 Then to minimize total L, we can bind f(x) to matching y point-wise: f(x) = E(y|X=x).
-Which essentially gives us the **nearest neighbor** method (see the very beginning of "Classification" chapter).
+Which would essentially give us the **nearest neighbor** method (see the very beginning of "Classification" chapter).
+An alternative to point-wise matching would be a model (similar to linear model above), making linear regression and nearest-neighbor in a way two opposite extremes of what can be done with the data.
+Other stuff (like **additive models** where f = ∑ f_j(x)) are kinda in-between.

-Does L2 has alternatives?
-Sure, **L1 norm** = abs(distance), which effectively pushes f(x) towards median(y) rather than the mean(y): sum of distances to 2 points is min when you're exactly between them.
+**Are there alternatives to L2?** Sure, **L1 norm** = abs(distance), which effectively pushes f(x) towards median(y) rather than the mean(y): sum of distances to 2 points is min when you're exactly between them.
 Hard to work with, as derivatives are discontinuous.

-## Practical terms
+**Can regression be used for classification?** Yes, but see [[03_Classification]].

+### Some terminology
 * **Hyperparameters**: those somewhat arbitrary values that define the type of solution the model is looking for, and the process of descent.
 Examples: learning rate, batch size.
 * **Learning rate**: Goldilocks principle - the best learning rate should "magically" put you in the minimum in a very few steps.
 Large learning rate leads to noisy oscillations after what looked like a convergence.
 It may even break everything (unstable).
 * **Mini-batch**: process >1 (usually 10-1000) points at a time.
 Somewhere in between fully stochastic descent (1 point at a time) and math-optimal (all points every time).
+* **Linear basis expansion**: when y~ h(x) = ∑ f_i(x) θ_i (ESLII p30)
+* **Non-linear expansion**: a non-linear transformation of a linear model (ESLII p30)

 ## Bias-Variance Tradeoff

-An estimate for the number of training examples needed ot learn problems of certain dimensionality.

-Generalization error consists of two parts: bias and variance.
+Total prediction error (L2 loss) consists of two parts: bias and variance.
+Derivation:

-**Derivation for a linear system:** (ref: [Some lecture](https://www.youtube.com/watch?v=zUJbRO0Wavo) by Kilian Weinberger)

 Say, regression x→y on a dataset (x,y) generated by a distribution P(x,y).
 For a given x, we can have P(y|x), and P(x,y) = ∫ P(y|x)P(x) by x.